Ideal Submodules versus Ternary Ideals versus Linking Ideals: Extensions

 \bdefi An extension (or ternary extension) of Hilbert modules is a short exact sequence \beqn{ \tag{$*\!\!\!\;*\!\!\!\;*$} 0 ~\xrightarrow{~~~}~ G_\cA ~\xrightarrow{~v~}~ E_\cB ~\xrightarrow{~u~}~ F_\cC ~\xrightarrow{~~~}~ 0 }\eeqn of ternary homomorphisms.
 We say $E$ is an extension of $F$ by $G$. \edefi (The notation $E_\cB$ means $E$ is a Hilbert \nbd{\cB}module.
 We choose a ``lettering'', that is most compatible with both the notation from the preceding sections and the above short exact sequence of \nbd{C^*}algebras.)

-The modules are not required full; fullness does not play a role in our definitions.
-However, we have the following obvious consequence of our theorem in Section \ref{zero} and of Theorem \ref{homothm}:
+The modules are not required to be full; fullness does not play a role in our definitions.
+However, we have the following obvious consequence of Proposition E in Section \ref{zero} and of Theorem \ref{homothm}: